Denver Nuggets star Nikola Jokic questions health of Most Valuable Player debate

 Even Nikola Jokic is struggling to stay away from a national conversation that’s taken an ugly turn, despite his best efforts.

 The debate over this season’s Most Valuable Player has moved away from basketball.
-It started with claims of stat padding before becoming even more toxic.
+It started with allegations of stat padding before becoming even more toxic.
 ESPN analyst and former NBA center Kendrick Perkins recently seemed to imply that Jokic’s standing as the favorite to win the award for a third consecutive season is linked to his race.
-Perkins went on to claim 80% of voters for MVP are white on Tuesday, something Molly Qerim corrected during Wednesday’s “First Take” program.
+Perkins went on to claim 80% of voters for MVP are white on Tuesday, something that was corrected during Wednesday’s “First Take” program.

-The discourse made its way through all the horse racing videos in Jokic’s YouTube algorithm.
-That’s about as close as Jokic gets to social media.
+The discourse made its way through all the horse racing videos in Jokic’s YouTube algorithm, and that’s about as close as Jokic gets to social media.

 “I just pop up on my YouTube what Perk said.
 I just find it interesting, to say something,” Jokic said.
 “I don’t even follow it, to be honest.
 I just found it interesting to say something … to give those guys something to talk about.”